Nkosinathi-Bonga-James-Mncube/Camagru/README.md

   - Be able to place stickers after images are uploaded

-  - Pagination Public gallery of images should be viewable(Only registered users are able to like and comment on pictures)
+  - Pagination for public gallery of images should be viewable(Only registered users are able to like and comment on pictures)